s-pangburn/amp-media-player/README.md

 amp-media-player
 ================
+By Stephen Pangburn, Lucas Jovalis, and Matthew Luu

 A media player project initially put together for a class assignment.
 Focus was on minimalist interface and looping functionality.